 This is an easy, colorful, and fun approach to helping young students identify visually and aurally simple melodic patterns.
-"Melodic ID, Taking It Slow" includes the melodies that use the five note scale, Do-Sol.
+"Melodic ID, Taking It Slow" is an engaging ear training activity that includes the five note scale, Do-Sol.

-This is another set of two boards for the lesson plan Melodic ID, Taking It Slow.
+This is another set of two boards for the ear training practice Melodic ID, Taking It Slow.
 It is a continuation of the original lesson plan that uses the five note scale, Do-Sol.

 This is an easy, colorful, and fun approach to helping young students identify visually and aurally simple melodic patterns.
 "Melodic ID Moving On" includes melodies that range between Do-Ti, or a seventh.